Early Pierre Chapo Pair of Lounge Chairs 'S10X' in Patinated Black Leather

-Pierre Chapo, set of 2 armchairs model 'S10X', elm, leather, France, circa 1964.
+Pierre Chapo, pair of armchairs model 'S10X', elm, leather, France, circa 1964.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.